 Average order value is calculated by dividing the number of orders by the total amount of revenue.

 Digging into your AOV can pull the curtain on your customer’s purchasing behavior.
-Especially when you consider the median and mode order values too and track them over the course of the customer lifecycle.
+Especially, when you consider the median and mode order value too and track them over the course of the customer lifecycle.

 For example, you might find that the bulk of your revenue comes from a small percentage of loyal customers and decide to offer them a VIP loyalty program.

 Alternatively, you might decide to introduce a tiered rewards program to encourage low-spending customers to spend more.

 Plus, using your AOV in conjunction with a cohort analysis will help you pinpoint the moments when customers are likely to churn and introduce incentives to bring them back.

 Customer value measures how much profit the average customer generates for your business over a given time period (month, year, lifecycle).